Environmental Education Camps

 Choosing your topics

-A wide variety of topics can be explored and camp programmes are unique to each group, depending on their age, needs and interests.
-Themes are explored using a variety of methods, including observation exercises, scientific surveys and art.
-Physical and emotional challenges are met through activities such as hiking and sleeping out in the wild.
+A wide variety of topics can be explored and camp programmes are unique to each group depending on their age, needs and interests.
+In preparation for a camp, group leaders will work with our Environmental Educators in the design of a programme.

 - Reptiles and scorpions

 - Fossil hunting

 - Art, writing and photography (must provide own cameras)

 - Life skills and self-development

 - Hiking with exploration of Fynbos and Karoo biomes